-We have harnessed mathematics and statistics to extract knowledge from texts.
-An interview with Marek Kozłowski, PhD, the head of the Natural Language Processing Laboratory, National Information Processing Institute, conducted by Michał Rolecki.
+We harness mathematics and statistics to extract knowledge from text.
+An interview with Marek Kozłowski, PhD, the head of the Natural Language Processing Laboratory at the National Information Processing Institute, conducted by Michał Rolecki.

-Marek Kozłowski is a PhD in information technology and the head of the Natural Language Processing Laboratory in the National Information Processing Institute, Warsaw, where he leads a 40-people team of researchers and programmers dealing with development of software using intelligent methods of data processing
+Marek Kozłowski holds a PhD in information technology and is the head of the Natural Language Processing Laboratory at the National Information Processing Institute, where he leads a team of 30 researchers and programmers who develop software, such as the Uniform Anti-plagiarism System and semantic search engines, using intelligent methods of data processing

-(e.g. Uniform Anti-plagiarism System, and semantic search engines).
-His passion includes natural language processing, data exploration and machine learning.
-He is the author of over 30 scientific publications on semantic text processing and machine learning.
+His passions include natural language processing, data exploration and machine learning.
+He is the author of over 40 scientific publications on semantic text processing and machine learning.

 Michał Rolecki:A layman would say that engineering is mainly about constructing roads and bridges.What is linguistic engineering?